How to Exercise for Your Dosha

 This shows us that the importance of exercise has been taught for thousands of years!

 But can something so beneficial actually harm us?
 Using the ancient wisdom of Ayurveda as a guide, we can soundly answer “yes.”
 And when we look at exercise through an Ayurvedic lens, we see how people of different constitutions are better suited for different types of workouts.

 Not All Exercise Routines Are Created Equally

 Ironically, if we are in a state of imbalance, we will be attracted to activities that keep us out of balance instead of activities to bring us back into harmony and help us maintain our well-being.
-This is why we need the owner’s manual: to help us make better decisions and to attain and sustain balance.
+This is why we need the owner’s manual—so we can make better decisions to attain and sustain balance.

-Vata Needs Rhythm & Routine
+Vata Needs Rhythm and Routine

 Kapha Needs to Get Moving

 We don’t have to worry about a kapha individual pushing themselves too hard or moving too quickly.
 Instead, we need to motivate this sweet loving individual to get up off the couch, get outside, and move!